 - that he might reconcile both unto God in one body…

-Paul’s egalitarian association with the Gentiles appalled even the Messianic Jews as much as interracial couples in the Deep South, regardless of the Emancipation proclamation.
-One notable piece of evidence was their snubbing of the Gentiles’ advocate, the indisputably expert legal witness Pharisee Paul.
+Paul’s egalitarian association with the Gentiles appalled the Messianic Jews as much as interracial couples in the Deep South.
+One notable piece of evidence was their snubbing of the indisputably expert legal witness Pharisee Paul.

 “when it pleased God…To reveal his Son in [not too] me, that I might preach him among the heathen; immediately I conferred not with flesh and blood: Neither went I up to Jerusalem to them which were apostles before me; but I went into Arabia, and returned again unto Damascus.
 Then after three years I went up to Jerusalem to see Peter, and abode with him fifteen days.
 But other of the apostles saw I none, save James the Lord’s brother.
 Now the things which I write unto you, behold, before God, I lie not.”
 (Galatians 1:15-20)

 “when Saul was come to Jerusalem, he assayed to join himself to the disciples: but they were all afraid of him, and believed not that he was a disciple.
-But Barnabas took him, and brought him to the apostles, and declared unto them how he had seen the Lord in the way, and that he had spoken to him, and how he had preached boldly at Damascus in the name of Jesus.
+But Barnabas [not one of the twelve] took him, and brought him to the [twelve] apostles, and declared unto them how he had seen the Lord in the way, and that he had spoken to him, and how he had preached boldly at Damascus in the name of Jesus.
 And he was with them coming in and going out at Jerusalem.”
-(Acts 11)
+(Acts 9)

 Clearly including Gentiles into the Jewish Messianic Faith was a sketchy business even for the top Apostolic leadership.
 Paul spent his entire career protesting his qualifications.